Taurus TH9 Review: Is This Budget Gun Worth It?

 In an update of their line, Taurus refreshed the aesthetics and feel of the 809 and named it the TH9.
 The “C” model is the compact model featuring an easier-to-conceal 12-round magazine in addition to a full-size 17-round magazine for bedside and range duty.

-Experienced shooters will appreciate the ability to fire in either single or double-action providing the ability to strike a round again should ignition fail.
-Enabling full advantage of this ability the TH9C can be carried cocked and locked in a single action with the safety on, decocked for a double action first pull to serve as the safety, or decocked and with the safety on.
+Experienced shooters will appreciate the ability to fire in either single or double-action mode, allowing for a second strike on a round if ignition fails.
+To fully leverage this, the TH9C can be carried cocked and locked in single-action with the safety on, decocked for a double-action first pull serving as the safety, or decocked with the safety engaged.

 As an army veteran, I’m personally a fan of hammer-fired guns offering these features.
 However, models like the TH9C are few and far between in today’s striker-fired market.
 Usually, it costs more to manufacture a SA/DA gun which pushes prices higher and demand down as less-expensive striker-fired can undersell.